 To put things into perspective, 44% of the KeepTruckin customers are operating in the AOBRD mode and only 56% operate in the ELD mode.

-If you have been using an AOBRD, you will have to switch from the AOBRD to ELD mode (if your device permits) or procure a new FMCSA-compliant electronic logging device before Dec 16, 2019.
+If you have been using an AOBRD, you will have to switch from the AOBRD to ELD mode (if your device permits) or procure a new FMCSA-registered electronic logging device before Dec 16, 2019.

 In either scenario, extensive driver training will be needed to ensure compliance after the deadline.

 The time to switch is now